 Family Day Care

-It is approved by the Australian Government and eligible for Child Care Subsidy.
+It is approved by the Australian Government and is eligible for the child care subsidy.
 It is also licensed by state governments.

 The service provides flexible hours and small groups with planned programs focused on helping children develop a sense of confidence, connect with their community and develop social skills.